 As bunions do not go away on their own, it is highly recommended to seek prompt bunion treatment in Singapore before it worsens further.
 Non-invasive treatment can be offered as a first line.
 However, if symptoms persist, then surgery would be the most effective and definitive mode of treatment.
 If performed early while the bunion is at the mild to moderate stage, minimally-invasive keyhole technique can be used, which allows for smaller scars, reduced post-operative pain, reduced wound complications and faster recovery.

 Bunion treatment in Singapore will depend on the severity of the condition.
 In mild cases, conservative options may first be recommended:

 However, do note that these methods only provide symptomatic relief and does not prevent worsening of the deformity.
 They also do not correct the deformity.
 Should pain persist and your mobility be compromised, your bunion surgeon in Singapore may recommend bunion surgery as a definitive way to remove bunions safely.

 Such procedures can either be done through keyhole or traditional open surgery, depending on the severity and stage of the deformity.

-Mild to moderate or early stage bunions are suitable for the minimally-invasive keyhole procedure, which is less painful, has a lower wound complication rate and leads to faster recovery as compared to traditional open surgery.
-Severe or late stage bunions are more suited to open traditional surgery.
+Mild to moderate or early-stage bunions are suitable for minimally invasive bunion surgery, which is less painful, has a lower wound complication rate and leads to faster recovery as compared to traditional open surgery.
+Severe or late-stage bunions are more suited to open traditional surgery.